A jet-gas interaction beyond the host galaxy: detection of a neutral hydrogen outflow at cosmic noon: Discussion

 Furthermore, we also compared the energy outflow rate with the $ P_{1.4}$.
-We calculated the energy outflow rate in a uniform way with Equation \ref{equ:energy_loss_rate} except SDSS J145239.38+062738.0 whose energy outflow rate was directly adopted from \cite{su2023b}.
-Following \cite{morganti2005}, we used the half of the full width at zero intensity (FWZI/2) of the blueshifted component as outflow velocity $v$ and FWZI/2 as the FWHM.
+We calculated the energy outflow rate in a uniform way with Eq. \ref{equ:energy_loss_rate}, except for SDSS J145239.38+062738.0, whose energy outflow rate was directly adopted from \cite{su2023b}.
+Following \cite{morganti2005}, we used the half of the full width at zero intensity (FWZI/2) of the blueshifted component as the outflow velocity, $v$, and FWZI/2 as the FWHM.
 For sources with a range of reported energy outflow rates, we used the central value of the range.
-The energy outflow rate as a function of the $P_{1.4}$ was plotted in Figure \ref{fig:pj_rl_oe}.
-The linear fit gives a relation: .
-This fitting has a Kendall’s tau $p(\tau)$ of 0.029, indicating a tentative correlation.
+The energy outflow rate as a function of the $P_{1.4}$ is plotted in Fig. \ref{fig:pj_rl_oe}.
+The linear fit gives the relation This fitting has a Kendall’s tau $p(\tau)$ of 0.029, indicating a tentative correlation.

 Note that this sample is far from complete and may be affected by biases related to host galaxy properties.
 A larger and more representative sample is needed to robustly test these correlations, which should currently be considered as suggestive rather than conclusive.